 No matter how safe your neighborhood may seem, keeping crime rates low is a top priority in every community.
 Fostering a secure environment is a group effort, and each resident has a role to play in preserving the place they call home.
-Here are five ways you can do your part to protect your property and effectively curb crime in your community.
+Here are six ways you can do your part to protect your property and effectively curb crime in your community.

 1. Maintain an appearance of occupancy.